Two Cents comments for March 11

 In regards to HB -1191 and CBD oil, Noem states that "is not something I'm in support of"...
 She doesn't get it.
 Governor Noem, this isn't about you, you work for the people of South Dakota and represent their interests!
-You might not be in the pocket of big pharma (I like to believe that people, even politicians, want to do the right thing), but your actions and statements right now reflect that your good intentions are aimed at pharmaceutical companies and not the people that made you Governor.
+You might not be in the pocket of big pharma, but your actions and statements now reflect that your good intentions are aimed at pharmaceutical companies and not the people that made you governor.
 Please, listen to your people!
-It is your job!
+It is your job.

 Besides textiles, paper, rope, and packaging materials that hemp can be used for, one of the most beneficial products of this plant to pain sufferers is CBD oil.
 How can the blind farmers and ranchers that voted for Noem be surprised of her need to shelve hemp production to the delight of big pharma’s wants and campaign donations.